 Screen size: 27-inch | Aspect ratio: 16:9 | Resolution: 3,840 x 2,160 | Brightness: 600 cd/m2 | Refresh rate: 144Hz | Response time: 4ms | Viewing angle: 178/178 | Contrast ratio: 50,000:1 | Color support: Adobe RGB 99% | Weight: 28 pounds

-The Asus ROG Swift PG27UQ may just be the most advanced and best gaming monitor out there – as long as you have the cash.
-Not only does it feature a gorgeous 4K Ultra-HD resolution and HDR, but it also features G-Sync and a 144Hz refresh rate.
-These specs make for one of the most impressive gaming monitors that’s ever existed – and when you see it in action, your mind will be blown.
-The only thing that holds this thing back from true greatness is the insane price tag.
+The Asus ROG Swift PG27UQ might just be the most advanced – not to mention, best – gaming monitor to add to your arsenal... as long as you’re ready to pay for it.
+This display features a gorgeous 4K Ultra-HD resolution and HDR, as well as G-Sync and a lightning-quick 144Hz refresh rate.
+These specs add up to one of the most impressive gaming monitors that’s ever existed – and when you see it in action, it will blow you away.
+The only thing that holds this gaming monitor back from true greatness is its ridiculous price tag.
 But, then again, if you have this kind of cash lying around, you should be able to afford a PC powerful enough to drive it.

 Read the full review: Asus ROG Swift PG27UQ